rijuvenator/DisplacedDimuons/Analysis/README.md

   * **signalRecoEffPlots.py** produces plots parametrizing the reco-gen efficiency as a function of various quantities, for signal samples.
   * **signalRecoResPlots.py** produces reco-gen resolution plots for various quantities, for signal samples.
   * **signalVertexFitEffPlots.py** produces plots parametrizing the common vertex fit efficiency as a function of various quantities, for signal samples.
   * **signalTriggerEffPlots.py** produces plots parametrizing the trigger efficiency as a function of various quantities, for signal samples.
-This script is a work in progress.

 <a name="runall"></a>
 ### runAll.py
 **runAll.py** is a general batch/parallel submitter script for analyzers derived from _Analyzer.py_.
-It manages the command line arguments for the python script given as the first argument, and submits either to LXBATCH (default), locally with GNU `parallel` (given the optional parameter `--local`), or to the HEPHY batch system (given the optional parameter `--hephy`).
+It manages the command line arguments for the python script given as the first argument, and submits either

+  * to the LXPLUS batch system, LXBATCH (default)
+  * locally with GNU `parallel` (given the optional parameter `--local`)
+  * to the HEPHY batch system (given the optional parameter `--hephy`)

+There is a `--condor` parameter for submitting to CONDOR, but the functionality doesn't seem to be working just yet.

 The `--samples` parameter is a string subset of `S2BD`, controlling whether this particular instance should run on
   * **S**ignal (`4Mu`)